farshaddavoudi/BlazorBitEnabled/README.md

 for server side blazor.

-Note that for Client mode, set BlazorDualMode.Api.csproj as startup project, but for Server mode set both BlazorDualMode.Api.csproj and BlazorDualMode.Web.csproj as startup projects.
+Note that for Client mode, set ATA.Check.Api.csproj as startup project, but for Server mode set both ATA.Check.Api.csproj and ATA.Check.Web.csproj as startup projects.

 In shared project, you can also detect code is running in blazor server or client/wasm modes by use any of followings: